 Tips for Enhancing and Storing Your Comfort Bowl for Busy Weeknights

-- Boost the flavor: For a deeper umami dimension, stir in a teaspoon of tomato paste along with canned tomatoes.
+- Boost the flavor: Stir in a teaspoon of tomato paste with the canned tomatoes for extra umami and color.

-- Vegetable variations: Feel free to swap in seasonal favorites like sweet potatoes, kale, or cauliflower depending on availability and preference.
+- Vegetable swaps: Swap in sweet potatoes, kale, or cauliflower depending on seasonal availability and carb goals.

-- Make-ahead tip: Prepare the stew base a day ahead and reheat, adding fresh green beans right before serving for best texture.
+- Make-ahead: Prepare the stew base a day ahead and reheat, adding fresh green beans right before serving for best texture.

-- Serving add-ons: Serve with a slice of crusty whole-grain bread or a dollop of Greek yogurt for extra creaminess and protein.
+- Serving add-ons: Serve with crusty whole-grain bread or a dollop of Greek yogurt for extra creaminess and protein.

 Nutritional Information per Serving